ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

          // associated with current variable metadata
          engine.Put(variable, data);

-         // valid but not recommended
+         // Modifying data after Put(Deferred) may result in different
+	 // results with different engines
+         // Any resize of data after Put(Deferred) may result in
+	 // memory corruption or segmentation faults
-         // risk of changing "data pointer" (e.g. resize) data[1] = 10;
+         data[1] = 10;

-         // "data contents" must be ready
+         // "data contents" must not have been changed
          // "data pointer" must be the same as in Put engine.EndStep();
          //engine.PerformPuts();